shaheemMPM/git-user/README.md

 This project was inspired by [git-user-switch](https://www.npmjs.com/package/git-user-switch) — a great NPM-based CLI tool for switching Git profiles. git-user is a Rust-based reimplementation with a focus on speed, portability, and no Node.js dependency.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Support

+If you found this project useful, you can [buy me a coffee ☕](https://www.buymeacoffee.com/shaheem) to keep me caffeinated while building more Rust tools :)